saltstack/salt/doc/topics/development/contributing.rst

 same local feature branch, push them to GitHub, then add a comment to the discussion section of the pull request.

+For details on how to contribute documentation improvements please review :ref:`Writing Salt Documentation <salt-docs>`.

 .. note:: Jenkins

     Whenever you make a pull request against the main Salt repository your